-5 Great China Picture Books for Adopted Chinese Children
+5 Excellent China Adoption Picture Books

 Soon after we adopted our daughter Mollie from China, I began to look for books at the library that were about China and also about adoption.
-Other the lovely book The Story about Ping, about a duck on the Yangze river who gets lost, I couldn't find much.
-It worried me that my daughter might grow up without positive books depicting adoption, China and Chinese culture.
+Other the lovely book The Story about Ping, about a duck on the Yangtze river who gets lost, I couldn't find much.
+It worried me that my daughter might grow up without positive books depicting adoption, China, and Chinese culture.
 So I have been on a quest which has led me to many wonderful books, the best picture books I review here.

-These books would be a wonderful gift for any adopted child, and are worth purchasing for a home or school library too.
+These books would be a wonderful gift for any adopted child and are worth purchasing for a home or school library too.
 In fact, I think it is very important for adoptive parents to be pro-active in making sure that their school libraries have good books about China for all children to read.
 The more all children read books that have positive views of China and Chinese characters and culture, the better the environment will be for our children.
 So if you buy a copy for yourself, you may want to get one for a school or classroom library too.
 All of them are useful not only for adopted children but for any classroom studying Chinese culture and history.

 Interview with Jan Brett--Including her own Chickens!

 Like all of Jan Brett's picture books, this tale is full of lovely pictures of people, animals, and places.
 Daisy Comes Home tells the story of a hen named Daisy who is picked on by the other chickens in the henhouse.
 When she settles outside one night by herself in a basket, she has swept away on an adventure reminiscent of the story of Ping, the duck.
 Along the way, Daisy learns to fend for herself against monkeys, a water buffalo, and people who want to eat her.
 In the end, she returns home with the skills to make her own place in the henhouse.